earth2observe/downscaling-tools/doc/manual.rst

 The getvar directory contains the following files:

 + run_example.bat - windows batch file to run one of the examples
-+ e2o_getvar.ini - configuration file for e2o_getvar to download and downscale Temperature
-+ examplerun1.ini - configuration file for e2o_getvar to download and interpolate MSWEP Precipitation
++ examplerun1.ini - configuration file for e2o_getvar to download and interpolate MSWEP Precipitation (from WRR2)
 + examplerun2.ini - configuration file for e2o_getvar to download and Downscale MSWEP Precipitation.
-You will need to have downloaded and processed WorldClim precipitation data to use this example.
+You will need to have downloaded the  WorldClim precipitation data to use this example (https://github.com/earth2observe/downscaling-tools/releases/tag/2016-data-prec).
++ examplerun3.ini - As 2 but with linear interpolation (instead of nearest)
++ examplerun4.ini - As 3 but the output is saved in a netcdf file
++ examplerun5.ini - As 2 but for Snowfall instead of Rainfall
++ examplerun6.ini - Configuration file for e2o_getvar to download and Downscale WFDEI Precipitation (from WRR1).
++ examplerun7.ini - downscale WFDEI temperature (and convert to Celcius)
 + README.txt - Some information on the example
 + wflow_dem.map - local scale digital elevation model